-Assured Guaranty insured approximately \$21 billion of aggregate par in the first nine months of 2024
+Assured Guaranty insured \$32 billion of . aggregate par in 2024

-- This aggregate amount of par is the second largest amount in the first nine months of a year in a decade and the largest same-period amount in the last five years - Non-U.S. public finance insured the second largest amount of par in the first nine months of a year in a decade - Global structured finance insured the second largest amount of par in the first nine months of a year in a decade

-Assured Guaranty generated over \$281 million of aggregate PVP in the first nine months of 2024

-- This is the second largest amount of PVP in the first nine months of a year in a decade and 13% more than in the same period of 2023 - U.S. public finance generated the second largest amount of nine-month PVP in a decade, nearly 50% more than in the same period of 2023 - Non-U.S. public finance generated 16% more PVP in the first nine-months in 2024 than the same period 2023 - The average premium rate (PVP to gross par written) was 1.36% through the first three quarters of 2024 compared with 1.23% in the same period of 2023
+- This aggregate amount of par is the largest amount in a decade - U.S. public finance insured the second largest amount of par in a decade - Non-U.S. public finance insured the third largest amount of par in a decade - Global structured finance insured the largest amount of par in a decade - Assured Guaranty generated \$402 million of • aggregate PVP in 2024 - This is the third largest amount of direct new business PVP in a decade - U.S. public finance PVP in 2024 was 27% higher than in 2023, and was the second largest amount of direct new business PVP in a decade - Global structured finance PVP in 2024 was larger than \$60 million for only the third time in a decade - The average premium rate (PVP to gross par . written) was 1.26% in 2024

-New Business Activity Insurance: U.S. Public Finance

-Assured Guaranty's U.S. public finance new business production was strong in the first three quarters of 2024
+Assured Guaranty's U.S. public finance new business production was strong in 2024

-- U.S. public finance insured over \$15 billion of total par that closed in the first nine months of the year - U.S. public finance PVP1 that closed in the first nine months of the year was approximately \$193 million, nearly 50% more than PVP1 in the same period of 2023
+- U.S. public finance insured \$24 billion of total par that closed in 2024 - U.S. public finance PVP that closed in 2024 was \$270 million, 27% higher than PVP in 2023 and the second largest amount of direct new business PVP in a decade

-Industry insured par penetration and transaction penetration remained high in the first three quarters of 20242
+Industry insured par penetration and transaction penetration remained high in 2024

-- Industry par penetration of 7.7% in 2024, continuing a five-year trend of industry par penetration above 7.5% that began in 2020 - Industry transaction penetration of 19.2% in 2024 is the highest level of nine-month transaction penetration in a decade - Assured Guaranty maintained its lead in the primary insurance market, insuring more than 57% of par of all insured deals in the first three quarters of 2024
+- Industry par penetration was 8.3% in 2024, continuing a four-year trend of industry par penetration above 8.0% that began in 2021 - Industry transaction penetration of 19.4% in 2024 is the highest level of annual transaction penetration in a decade - Assured Guaranty maintained its lead in the primary insurance market, insuring more than 58% of par of all insured deals in 2024

-- 1. This is a non-GAAP financial measure.
-For an explanation and reconciliation of non-GAAP financial measures, please refer to the Appendix. - 2.
-Source: Refinitiv as of September 30 of each year, based on sale date.
+1. This is a non-GAAP financial measure.
+For an explanation and reconciliation of non-GAAP financial measures, please refer to the Appendix.

+- 2. Source: London Stock Exchange Group as of December 31 of each year, based on sale date.
 Excludes corporate-CUSIP transactions. - 3.
 Includes PVP from both primary and secondary transactions.